Woofers Coronavirus Update

 Yes, you can walk your dog around the streets and in the park.
 Best practices means keep at least 1.5meters from other people and wash your hands regularly.

-- What measure are Woofers World taking to prevent the spread of the human coronavirus?
+- What measure is Woofers World taking to prevent the spread of the human coronavirus?

 - A number of the team have already taken the government’s COVID Infection Control Course, and the rest of the team are scheduled to complete their training this week.